Search by category, archive or keyword

 Manage Your Emotions Wisely

 The frustration of dealing with an alcoholic’s behavior can often cause anger in spouses or family members.
 Alcohol and anger are an explosive mix.
-If you see that the drinking is already underway for the day, it’s best to not engage with the alcoholic.
+If you see that the drinking is already underway for the day, it’s best not to engage with the alcoholic.
 If you feel anger welling up inside of you, you need a strategy to find a healthy way to express that negative emotion.
-Venting on the alcoholic will only worsen the situation.
+Venting about the alcoholic will only worsen the situation.